Rain falls at the summit of Greenland Ice Sheet for first time on record

 The melt extent peaked at 337,000 square miles on Saturday, according to the National Snow and Ice Data Center (NSIDC).
 This was slightly smaller than the melting event that occurred this summer on July 28, which covered 340,000 square miles of the ice sheet, but it is still significant.
 Only 2012 and 2021 had multiple melt events covering more than 309,000 square miles in a year.

 “The anomalous thing for this year was this huge rain event that encompassed a lot of southern Greenland.” said Von Walden, a professor at Washington State University and member of the university’s Laboratory for Atmospheric Research.
 “Imagine the difference of having rainfall on an ice sheet rather than snow.
-The rain can melt snow basically.”
+The rain can melt snow, basically.”

 Rain at the summit can affect the ice sheet differently than if it occurred on the periphery too, Walden said.
 Rain around the periphery during an anomalously warm event can generate a lot of melt water that runs off the ice sheet.
 The melt that occurred at the summit, however, will percolate down to colder temperatures and probably refreeze in the ice pack.
 It will not drain all the way to the coast.